Glass delusion: Charles VI of France

-King Charles VI of France was famously afflicted by the glass delusion.
-He wore clothing that was reinforced with iron rods and did not allow his advisors to come near him due to his fear that his body would accidentally "shatter."
+King Charles VI of France was afflicted by the glass delusion in his twenties.
+He wore clothing that was reinforced with iron rods and did not allow his advisors to come near him due to his fear that his body would accidentally shatter.
 He may have been the first known case of glass delusion.

+Earlier, he had survived the traumatic event of the Bal des ardents, when the costumes of him and his companions caught fire; he had also furiously attacked his courtiers while riding to war out of fear of traitors, later forgetting he had done so.

 Princess Alexandra of Bavaria

 Princess Alexandra of Bavaria believed that she had swallowed a glass piano as a child.
 She was convinced that the object remained inside her body from that point on, fearful that it might shatter and puncture her organs.

 Georgios Hatzianestis

 Georgios Hatzianestis, a Greek military officer, was commander of the Army of Asia Minor during the Greco-Turkish War in 1922.
 He failed to adequately respond to the Great Offensive that turned the war in the Turks' favour because he believed that his legs were made of glass and could shatter if he moved.
 For his failure, he was tried as an anti-Venizelist in the Trial of the Six (the only military leader to be so prosecuted) and was executed for high treason.